Towards the dual motivic Steenrod algebra in positive characteristic: Reduction to smoothness of Eilenberg--MacLane spectra

-\begin{proof} First, note that both sides of the comparison map $\exch$ commute with (homotopy) colimits in the variable $Y$.
+\begin{proof} First, note that both sides of the exchange transformation $\exch{f}$ commute with (homotopy) colimits in the variable $Y$.
 Indeed, the functors $f_* X \sm_T -$, $f^*$, and $X \sm_S -$ are exact and left adjoints, and thus preserve homotopy colimits.
-The functor $f_*$ is exact and preserves coproducts, by Lemma~\ref{le:PreserveCoprod}.
+The functor $f_*$ is exact and preserves coproducts, by Lemma~\ref{lem:PreserveCoprod}.
 Since $Y$ is obtained as a sequential homotopy colimit

-where the cofiber of each $Y_i \to Y_{i+1}$ is a coproduct of suspensions of strongly dualizable objects \cite{HoveyPS97}*{Proposition 2.3.17}, it suffices to prove the claim for $Y$ strongly dualizable, which is done in \cite{FauskHM03}*{Proposition~3.2}. \end{proof}
+where the cofiber of each $Y_i \to Y_{i+1}$ is a coproduct of suspensions of strongly dualizable objects \cite{HoveyPS97}*{Proposition 2.3.17}, it suffices to prove the claim for $Y$ strongly dualizable.
+This last step is done in \cite{FauskHM03}*{Proposition~3.2}, which applies here since $\SH(S)$ is symmetric monoidal and $f^* \colon \SH(T) \to \SH(S)$ is strong monoidal. \end{proof}